solidsmokesoftware/pecrs-cr/README.md

 # physicr
-Physicr is a simple set of tools for 2D spatial physics in Crystal
+Physicr is a simple, flexible, and fast set of tools for 2D spatial physics in Crystal